Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 Where are UV lights used in everyday life?
 ------------------------------------------

 ### In shops, to check if money is fake!
 (See markings on banknotes)

 Ask if they've ever seen notes being checked in shops.
 You can ask parents if they have a five pound note you can borrow briefly.
 If you look at the note, there are all kinds of features visible to the eye (metal strip, watermark etc.) but if you put the note under the UV light, you can see extra information, like the value of the note.
 This is useful in preventing forgery because printing with UV sensitive ink is difficult and expensive.
 Again, the UV gives the special inks energy so they give out light.
 Don't forget to give the fiver back

 ### In discos, to make white things look super bright!

 You might have seen this!

 Fluorescent objects in the box
 Highlighters:
-Fairly boring in white light, but spectacular under UV.
+- Fairly boring in white light, but spectacular under UV.
 Draw on white paper or non-fluorescent card, on even a smiley face on the back of your hand!

 Glowsticks:
-- show them glow sticks in the UV - which will glow.
+- Show them glow sticks in the UV - which will glow.
 Glow sticks get their energy from a chemical reaction rather than UV, if you give them energy from UV they will still glow though

-Tonic water
+Tonic water:
-This is probably the brightest fluorescence in the box, so I usually leave it until last.
+- This is probably the brightest fluorescence in the box, so I usually leave it until last.
 It's quinine that's causing the glow- this compound is more famous for helping to kill malaria parasites when it was added to tonic water.
 In the past it was in much higher doses than it is now.

+Glow in the dark board:
+- There is also a board coated with the phosphorescent paint - put it under the UV light for 10 seconds (or more - doesn't do any harm), then turn the light off and let them see how the board carries on glowing.
+Turn the light back on and invite them to put their hands on the board.
+Make sure they keep their hands in the same place for at least 10 seconds, and see if they can guess what the board will look like after they take their hands away - the effect will be most long-lasting if you turn the UV light off at almost the same time as they take their hands off the board.
+Some parents may want to take photos!

 For more info on tonic water visit: http://en.wikipedia.org/wiki/Tonic\_water

-Washing powder
+Washing powder:
-Residual powder makes your clothes look whiter by helping balance out the yellower colours of sad old white clothes.
+- Residual powder makes your clothes look whiter by helping balance out the yellower colours of sad old white clothes.
 **This gets everywhere, need to replace blocks!!**

-Phosphorescent things in the box
+Phosphorescent things in the box (glow in the dark stars):
-Phosphorescence is very like fluorescence a chemical in the paint absorbs energy from the UV light, but instead of releasing it again in miliseconds, it releases it slowly over minutes.
+- Phosphorescence is very like fluorescence a chemical in the paint absorbs energy from the UV light, but instead of releasing it again in miliseconds, it releases it slowly over minutes.

-Glow in the dark stars:
+Glow in the dark paint: tube (not presently available)
-As above!

-Glow in the dark paint: tube (not presently available) Apparently this stains, so don't open the tube!
+- Apparently this stains, so don't open the tube!
 (There is some phosphorescent paint, this does the same thing as fluorescent dyes but releases the energy much more slowly -> glow in the dark stars etc. NB: this should be well wrapped in plastic (whilst being non-toxic it is very staining) - you can often see it glowing through the container.)

-Glow in the dark board
-There is also a board coated with the phosphorescent paint - put it under the UV light for 10 seconds (or more - doesn't do any harm), then turn the light off and let them see how the board carries on glowing.
-Turn the light back on and invite them to put their hands on the board.
-Make sure they keep their hands in the same place for at least 10 seconds, and see if they can guess what the board will look like after they take their hands away - the effect will be most long-lasting if you turn the UV light off at almost the same time as they take their hands off the board.
-Some parents may want to take photos!

 Why is there sunscreen in the box?